RedisLabs/redislabs-docs/content/rs/references/connecting-to-redis.md

 - The database password (when configured with an authentication password which is **strongly recommended**)
 - The SSL certificates (when configured with SSL authentication and encryption - see [this article](/kb/read-more-ssl) for more information)

 The combination of `hostname:port` is commonly referred to as the "endpoint."
-This information is readily obtainable from your Redis Enterprise Cluster and Redis Enterprise Cloud admin consoles.
+This information is readily obtainable from your Redis Enterprise Cluster and Redis Cloud admin consoles.
 Unless otherwise specified, our Redis databases are accessible via a single managed endpoint to ensure high availability.

 You can connect to a Redis database using a wide variety of tools and libraries depending on your needs.
 Here's a short list: